 Windsor Castle — London, England

-The site of the most recent royal wedding, Windsor Castle has been a royal residence for 900 years, and it seems many of its residents have never left.
+Windsor Castle has been a royal residence for 900 years and it seems many of its residents have never left.

 Visitors can visit the castle and take the Windsor Ghost Tour, a spooky walk through the city’s past including stories of the Castle.